Ludwig Stickelberger

 Ludwig Stickelberger (18 May 1850 – 11 April 1936) was a Swiss mathematician who made important contributions to linear algebra (theory of elementary divisors) and algebraic number theory (Stickelberger relation in the theory of cyclotomic fields).

-Short biography
+Biography

-Stickelberger was born in Buch in the canton of Schaffhausen into a family of a pastor.
+Stickelberger was born in Buch in the canton of Schaffhausen into a pastor’s family.
 He graduated from a gymnasium in 1867 and studied next in the University of Heidelberg.
 In 1874 he received a doctorate in Berlin under the direction of Karl Weierstrass for his work on the transformation of quadratic forms to a diagonal form.
 In the same year, he obtained his Habilitation from Polytechnicum in Zurich (now ETH Zurich).
 In 1879 he became an extraordinary professor in the Albert Ludwigs University of Freiburg.
-From 1896 to 1919 he worked there as a full professor, and from 1919 until his return to Basel in 1924 he held the title of a distinguished professor ("ordentlicher Honorarprofessor").
+From 1896 to 1919 he worked there as a full professor, and from 1919 until his return to Basel in 1924, he held the title of a distinguished professor ("ordentlicher Honorarprofessor").
 He was married in 1895, but his wife and son both died in 1918.
 Stickelberger died on 11 April 1936 and was buried next to his wife and son in Freiburg.